dgmp88/georgep.xyz/_posts/2017-01-2-tensorflow-keras.md

 - TensorFlow: 1.42s
 - Keras: 1.45s

 Pretty neck and neck.
-I ran it a few times and the results varied a lot, but I don't think there's anything in it.However, [this](https://github.com/wagamamaz/tensorflow-wrapper-compare) found TensorFlow much (2x) faster and looks like a more real world test - I'd be slightly inclined to trust that more.
+I ran it a few times and the results varied a lot, but I don't think there's anything in it.
+However, [this](https://github.com/wagamamaz/tensorflow-wrapper-compare) found TensorFlow much (2x) faster and looks like a more real world test - I'd be slightly inclined to trust that more.
 But 2x isn't _too_ bad for me.

 ## Conclusion

 I'll start learning Keras properly - the API was way faster and easier to develop with for this test case.
 Check out the code in [notebook](https://github.com/dgmp88/nn-playground/blob/master/frameworks/TensorFlow%20vs%20Keras.ipynb), looking at both all the way through makes you appreciate the simplicity even more.

 Comment below if you have any thoughts, questions, or strong opinions on DL frameworks!